edkreuk/FMD_FRAMEWORK/Readme.md

   Once the table is created, execute the complete process to verify that everything has been deployed and configured correctly.

 ![Load File to table](/Images/FMD_load_file_to_table.png)
-## Easily Configure and Load Data in the Framework
+## Easily Configure and Load Data into the Framework

 ### **PL_TOOLING_POST_ASQL_TO_FMD**